Fear… Fades Away in the Rearview Mirror

 At the top of my wish list is drought resistance.
 Saskatchewan starts out dry, but we’ve now struggled through seven years of abnormal dryness on my farm.
 We have no idea when or if this drought will end.
 What we do know is that we’ll keep farming—and we’d love for NGTs to help us fight through the hard times with crops that are as resilient as the people who farm them.

 New genome techniques, including gene-editing, are innovative.
 NGTs make targeted changes to a plant’s own DNA.
-They give plant geneticists the tools to work with the existing genome of a crop, searching for native genes that might, for example, unlock the key to disease resistance by helping oranges and bananas defeat the tree-killer diseases that are putting the future of these fruits in jeopardy.
+They give plant geneticists the tools to work with the existing genome of a crop, searching for native genes that might, par exemple, unlock the key to disease resistance by helping oranges and bananas defeat the tree-killer diseases that are putting the future of these fruits in jeopardy.

 In this sense, NGTs are simply an extension of conventional breeding, which is the kind of breeding that farmers have practiced for millennia.
 They use the same approaches that allowed ancient farmers across generations to transform little red berries into big and delicious tomatoes—a crop that can’t survive in the wild, but one that can flourish in cultivation and become a staple food for people everywhere.